Individual Therapy for Adults

 Long Term Conditions

-Medically Unexplained Conditions and Persistent Pain
+Medically Unexplained Conditions and Persistent Physical Symptoms

 The human body is an amazing machine.
 We are built with a physical structure which operates on a fine balance of chemicals (e.g. hormones), thinking processes (cognition), and messages relayed between our physical and emotional parts (neurons).
 When you have symptoms that cannot be explained by a scan or medical test, sometimes these symptoms might be referred to as ‘medically unexplained’ or ‘somatic’ or ‘functional’.
 Common medically unexplained symptoms include irritable bowel syndrome, migraines and persistent pain.
 Whilst these conditions might be medically unexplained, I like to think of them as perhaps functionally explained i.e. that perhaps there is a problem somewhere within the complexity of the human mind and body that might offer an explanation for these symptoms - rather like a problem with the software instead of a problem with the hardware.
 When symptoms are unexplained it can sometimes feel as though people are ‘faking’ or lead people to think that they not believed.
 The feelings this can produce might even make symptoms worse.